TechLauncher Course Outline

 deliver promised value that is recognised by all stakeholders

 In TechLauncher you collaborate with others to deliver real value, by developing a mature process with your team and your stakeholders.
-Although not an exhaustive list, your stakeholders shall include:
+Your stakeholders include:

-• your client, customer/s, users, and other external stakeholders
+• your primary stakeholder and other external stakeholders

 The maturity of your team and team processes enable you to repeatably and predictably deliver planned/negotiated artefacts that are recognised as being of high value.
-By developing and investing in productive relationships with other TechLauncher teams, both your and their efforts are multiplied in terms of the recognised value produced.
 A team that delivers value must carefully trade off: (i) delivering project outcomes (the application, device, prototype, etc), and (ii) demonstrating professional project governance (evidence of decision-making).
 There is no prescribed outcome for projects, and each project will have different goals and challenges to overcome.

 Resources

-TechLauncher does not have a textbook, but there are many resources that might be useful for your project – too many to list.
+TechLauncher does not have a textbook, but there are many resources that might be useful for your project.
+See the Sprint Checklist for recommended resources on stakeholder engagement, planning, execution, and reflection.

 Repositories

-Make certain that your convener, tutor and shadows have access to all Project IP.
-With that in mind, some tools that you can use to host repositories include:
+Make certain that your convenor, tutor and stakeholders have access to all Project IP.
+Some tools that you can use to host repositories include:

 Design